You hear it all the time; “Protein is important”. It’s true, but it can get overwhelming to figure out how to get enough protein in your food.

 I’ve noticed that food products like protein bars usually come high in carbohydrates, which can be used by the body for recovery and repair after a fitness workout.
 It also can have other healthy nutrients like vitamin B6, C, E, and B12.

 Some of them can even have the same or more amount of sugar as candy bars.
 There isn’t as much sugar or calories in liquid protein shakes compared to protein bars.
+Fortunately, there are diabetes-friendly protein bars and diabetes friendly-protein shakes with controlled sugar and calorie content.

 I would take the time to read the label of protein bars and ensure that the ingredients are good for you.